Department of Emergency Medicine

 Forest Hills Hospital

-Over the course of one year, the Emergency Medicine Department at Forest Hills Hospital in Queens, NY, sees approximately 50,000 patients in one of the most diverse communities in the nation.
+The Emergency Medicine Department at Forest Hills Hospital in Queens, NY, sees approximately 50,000 patients per year in one of the most ethnically diverse communities in the nation.
 We treat all types of acute conditions and traumatic injuries.
-Our facilities are open 24 hours a day, 365 days a year.

-Our department is staffed with residency-trained, board-certified attending physicians in emergency medicine.
+Our department is staffed with Emergency Medicine residency-trained, board-certified physicians.
 Our registered nurses are certified in emergency and trauma care.
 For patients requiring more advanced cardiac, neurosurgical or pediatric care, we have the ability to stabilize and transfer them to our tertiary facilities at North Shore University Hospital in Manhasset or Long Island Jewish Medical Center in New Hyde Park.

-For more information about the Department of Emergency Medicine at Forest Hills Hospital, Queens, NY, contact Director of Emergency Medicine Michael Guttenberg, MD, Associate Director Brent Gottesman, MD, or Nursing Director Miriam Chapman, RN, at (718)-830-4204.
+For more information about the Department of Emergency Medicine at Forest Hills Hospital, Queens, NY, contact Director of Emergency Medicine Michael Guttenberg, MD FACEP or Associate Director Brent Gottesman, MD FACEP, at (718)-830-4204.

 Our Emergency Medicine Department offers a variety of state-of-the-art services to provide the optimal patient experience: